Skip to content

 What is NYDFS Part 500 and who must comply?

-NYDFS Part 500 (23 NYCRR 500) is New York's cybersecurity regulation for financial services companies.
-If you are a bank, insurance company, or other covered entity operating in New York, you must notify NYDFS within 72 hours of discovering a cybersecurity event.
+NYDFS Part 500 (23 NYCRR 500) is New York's cybersecurity regulation for financial services companies licensed by the NY Department of Financial Services.
+Covered entities—banks, insurers, mortgage companies, and other licensed financial firms—must notify NYDFS within 72 hours of discovering a qualifying cybersecurity event.
+The 2023 amendments extended coverage to holding companies and affiliates of DFS-licensed entities.

 Do I have to disclose a breach to the SEC?